DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 # Package Settings

-This sets out the two connection managers and the Package Parameters
+This sets out the two connection managers and the Project Parameters

 ## Connection Managers